 Honey bees have a tonne of behaviours that are fun to discover.
 One of the first things I noticed was the way they clamp on tight to a spot outside the hive entrance and beat their wings with everything they’ve got, a behaviour that’s commonly known as fanning (not to be confused with scenting).
 The fanning creates an air current inside the hive that helps evaporate nectar into honey and regulates the temperature of the brood nest.
 I took a few more photos today.

 Honey bees are impressive little navigators.
 They can continually find their way back to a small patch of flowers miles from their hive, and then give detailed directions to any other bee willing to listen.
 Honey bees can find their way back home like nobody’s business.
 It’s amazing.
-On the other hand, they easily become disoriented to their hive when it’s moved only a couple feet.
+On the other hand, they easily become disoriented to their hive when it’s moved only a couple of feet.
 A hive can be moved using various techniques designed to help the bees reorient themselves to the new location.
 I won’t go into that now.
 I just want to show how cool the bees are.
 They can deal with just about anything we throw at them.
-Today after I moved one of our hives, I stood back and watched the bees gradually reorient themselves to the exact location of the new hive.
+Today after I moved one of my hives, I stood back and watched the bees gradually reorient themselves to the exact location of the new hive.
 It took a few hours for all of them to get the message, but eventually they homed in on the new location.
 When half the colony starts cranking out the Nasonov pheromone, it’s hard to miss.
 Check it out:

 P.S.: I wasn’t wearing any protective clothing during this portion of the video.
 Not a single sting.
 Some of the bees became more defensive an hour or so later when plenty of foragers were still coming back to the old spot.
 I was probably messing up the orientation pheromones with my stinky human smell.
-I stayed clear for the rest of the day.
-Sometimes it’s better to give the bees their space.

-Here’s quick video of the honey bees in our backyard doing the Nasonov Boogie.
+Here’s quick video of the honey bees in my backyard doing the Nasonov Boogie.
 Yesterday I said, “The sound of the bees scenting was intense, like the sound of tiny little chain saws.”
 Check it out:

 Anyway, the pheromone is also used to orient the bees to food and water sources, but this early in the year when snow is still on the ground (it snowed again today) and 15°C is not a daily occurrence, I’d say it’s mostly for orientating the young foraging bees on their maiden flights.